Kasib-hub/Solution-Sidekick/README.md

 # Solution-Sidekick
-Interactive solution sharing platform
+Interactive solution sharing platform - that calculates and gives instructions on how to make dilutions.
+If the solution is an amount that you can't measure, Once your dilution is made, you can save it to your account.
+This application solves the issue of having to

-Come check out the app at http://44.198.174.221/
+## Getting Started